inviti8/heavymeta_docs/index.md

   - title: 🎨 Built by Creators for Creators
     details: Focused on protection of your digital content rights.
   - title: 🚀 Deploy with Ease
-    details: Easily upload content to your Pintheon node, designed for open development.
+    details: Easily upload & Self Host content to your Pintheon node, designed for open development.
   - title: 🔐 Secure your Creations
     details: All files are cryptographically fingerprinted and stored on ipfs, this data can easily be tokenized and stored on the Stellar Ledger.
 ---